Welcome to Saxony!

 Traditional country life

-Historical village festivals, the mill and the old village school museum Alte Dorfschule in Königshain-Wiederau and the farming museums in Schwarzbach and Wechselburg – all allow you to soak up traditional country life.
-You can also learn about the plant and animal life of our region at the nature reserve station in the hamlet of Weiditz or about the manufacture of intarsia, a dying wood handicraft, at the workshop in the village of Sörnzig, district of the village of Seelitz.
+Historical village festivals, the mill and the old village school museum Alte Dorfschule in Königshain-Wiederau and the farming museum in Schwarzbach – all allow you to soak up traditional country life.
+You can also learn about the plant and animal life of our region at the nature reserve station in the hamlet of Weiditz or Herrenhaide.
 Beyond these relics of the old days, countless traces of former mountain mining activities are still present, especially in the Zschopau River Valley as, for instance, in Lauenhain, Mittweida and Schönborn-Dreiwerden.

 Leave your every day stress behind and relax at a lovingly restored three- or four-sided farmyard or at one of our modern, friendly hotels or guesthouses in the Valley of Castles.
 We look forward to assisting you in having an enjoyable and memorable experience in our region.